lihao5257/sofastack-doc/sofa-rpc/en_US/Programing-RPC.md

             .setPort(8803)
             .setProtocol("bolt");
 ```
 `ServerConfig` represents the container where service runs.
-The above declares a server using the 8803 port and the bolt protocol.
+In the above snippet, it declares a server using the 8803 port and the bolt protocol.

 3. ProviderConfig
 ```java